Phrancis/StackExchangeDataToMicrosoftSQLServer/README.md

 ##2.2 Unarchive the zip files

 Each of the zip files contain a number of XML data files representing the different types of data included (more on that later).
 Each zip file must be extracted into a directory of the same name.
+This is extremely tedious to do manually, thus below are some scripts to make it easier if you wish to extract multiple sites' data.

+###2.2.a Using Windows operating system

-This is extremely tedious to do manually, thus you may use the following batch file (Windows only) to create folders and process all the files automatically.
+You may use the following batch file (Windows only) to create folders and process all the files automatically.

 _This batch script is adapted from [a Stack Overflow answer](http://stackoverflow.com/a/17082572/3626537)._